dagda1/cuttingedge/.changes/fetcher.md

 ---
-"@cutting/react-fetcher": minor
+"@cutting/react-abortable-fetch": minor
 ---

-The first release of react-fetcher.
+The first release of react-abortable-fetch.